 - If you cannot correct discomfort, check for services available at the duty station to help you.

-- At HQ, Medical Services evaluates workstations to improve comfort by recommending ergonomic corrections.
+- At HQ, the Division of Health-Care Management and Occupational Safety and Health (DHMOSH) evaluates workstations to improve comfort by recommending ergonomic corrections.

 - If you need a specific ergonomic item, such as a particular chair, standing or sit-stand desk, footrest, or left handed mouse, contact your facilities management service or your HR or executive office.